We've launched new tax management features. Learn more

 Rebate marketing increases sales without forcing the seller to drop their price (in the form of a discount).

-• And because rebates are conditional (meaning they have to claim it), not everyone does.
-This keeps margins high while boosting sales.
+These types of promotions can convince customers to buy more products.
+And because rebates are conditional (meaning consumers have to follow specific rules to claim them), not everyone cashes out.
+This can keep margins high while still boosting sales.

 What is a discount?